tiagoengel/phoenix-jsroutes/README.md

 ## TODO

-- [ ] Integration tests with a real phoenix application
 - [ ] Add a task to print the the functions and its paths, similar to the phoenix.routes task
 - [ ] Add support to umbrella applications
 - [ ] Get the template from a configuration